Long Beach Distracted Driving Accident Attorney

 - Increased penalties.
 Violations of distracted driving laws can result in fines and points on the driver’s record.
 Repeat offenders may face higher penalties and additional consequences.

 These laws aim to reduce the incidence of distracted driving and enhance safety for all road users.
 However, despite these regulations, distracted driving remains a significant issue, necessitating vigilant enforcement and public awareness.
-If you have been injured by a distracted driver, contact our Long Beach accident lawyer today.
+If you have been injured by a distracted driver, contact our Long Beach motorcycle accident attorney today.